 - Brokerage firms are increasingly using automation technologies to improve client prospecting, service delivery, and deal execution.
 Activities range from bespoke buyer list creation through web scraping to due diligence project management.
 Some of the software tools highlighted include: Salesloft, Pipedrive, Loom, Brightcove, MatterPort, Smartsheet, Monday, GetDandy, and Zapier

-- Private Equity continues to move into lower middle market, writing checks for companies below $2MM annual EBITDA
+- Private Equity continues to move into the lower middle market, writing checks for companies below $2M annual EBITDA

 - Brokers are seeing warning signs of a recession on the horizon, so advising current clients to put the pedal down while interest rates remain low

-- A potential recession will not look the same as 2008, when there was a liquidity crunch in the market.
-PE firms have built up a war chest to facilitate deal flow and could outrun aa recession.
+- A potential recession will not look the same as in 2008 when there was a liquidity crunch in the market.
+PE firms have built up a war chest to facilitate deal flow and could outrun a recession.
 A recession pain this go around will be much more regionally and industry acute verse the structural economic conditions of the early 2000s.

 - Comedians, like local Denverite Sam Adams, make for great keynote speakers!